So, should you put a comma after introductory words such as now, today, etc.?

 If you have an introductory word (or two) that is being used as an adverb (usually answers the question of when, where, why, or to what degree), then no comma.
-If it’s being used as a conjunction, then go ahead and use a comma.
+If it’s being used as a discourse marker, then go ahead and use a comma.

 Here are a couple of examples: